gamingrobot/doingstuff.dev/content/posts/c64-puzzle.md

 ## The Main Program

-The first thing I tried was inputting the program into a [Commodore 64 Emulator](http://vice-emu.sourceforge.net/).
+We can start by loading the program into a [Commodore 64 Emulator](http://vice-emu.sourceforge.net/).

 ```basic
 10 X=49152